Margal10/Margal10.github.io/another-page.md

 ---
 layout: default
 title: Another page
-description: This is just another page
+description: This is a page to download my resume.
 ---

-## Welcome to another page

-_yay_
+## My resume

 [back](./)